-VIDA CHILDREN'S HOME VISIT AND ACTIVITIES AND IMPORTANT GUIDELINES FOR VISITS care outside of familial ties within Guatemala.
+VIDA CHILDREN'S HOME VISIT AND ACTIVITIES AND IMPORTANT GUIDELINES FOR VISITS

+There are a staggering number of orphaned and abandoned children in Guatemala.
+The situation is complicated, as the doors for adoption from Guatemala are not open and there is not a strong culture of adoption or foster care outside of familial ties within Guatemala.
 To add to this, many existing children's homes and orphanages are overcrowded, understaffed, institutional, and unable to provide quality care for each child.
 The need is great for a Christ-centered loving home in Guatemala for these vulnerable children.